praveensiddu/aws/bastion/README.md

   - AWS Secret Access Key [None]:
   - Default region name [None]: us-east-1

+### Configure public IP
+It is recommended to reserve an elastic IP in AWS and assign it to bastion host.
+This will help so that you don't need to change IP each time you restart Bastion.
+You can configure your domain and mobaxterm with this static IP your own.

 ### HAProxy
 - Make sure http and https ports are added to security group
 - Install LAMP following the instructions in https://github.com/praveensiddu/aws/tree/main/lamp